Belle et Sébastien: Sequels

-Source TV serial
+Adaptations

 Belle et Sébastien (1965–1970)

-The source of the novel was filmed in France as live action in black and white.
+The novel was filmed in France as live action in black and white.
 The BBC dubbed it into English, and anglicized the title to "Belle and Sebastian", and it became a favourite on children's television, shown a few times.

-Adaptations

 The serial spawned two further 13-part colour film sequels: Sebastien parmi les Hommes (Sebastien Among Men, 1968), retitled Belle, Sebastian and the Horses by the BBC and Sebastien et la Mary-Morgane (Sebastian and the Mary Morgan) (1970); this second sequel was not broadcast by the BBC.

 The Scottish indie pop band Belle & Sebastian took their name from the TV series.

 Meiken Jolie (1981)

 The anime version, released initially under its Japanese name of Meiken Jolie, was created in 1980, a joint production of MK Company, Visual 80 Productions and Toho Company, Ltd., with animation director Toshiyuki Kashiwakura helming the project and character designs from Shuichi Seki.
 The show was broadcast on French, Italian and Japanese television in 1981, with American cable network Nickelodeon picking it up in 1984.